eladkarako/exiftool-source/README.md

          Output a tab-delimited list of description/values (useful for database import).
 May be combined with -s to print tag names instead of descriptions, or -S to print tag values only, tab-delimited on a single line.
-The -t option may also be used to add tag table information to the -X option output.
+The -t option may be combined with -j, -php or -X to add tag table information (table "name", decimal tag "id", and "index" for cases where multiple conditional tags exist with the same ID).

     -T (-table)
          Output tag values in table form.
 Equivalent to -t -S -q -f.